OSHA-Compliant Catastrophe Management Plans

 Even when safety measures are in place, workers may fall or become involved in other fatal accidents.
 Explosions, fires, and cave-ins sometimes occur.
 In addition, shootings and other acts of workplace violence are a tragic possibility.
 Employers cannot prepare for every possible scenario that could happen on a job site, but they can create a plan that helps them respond quickly and effectively when problems arise.

-At Hendershot, Cannon & Hisey, P.C., our Houston-based law firm has represented businesses for more than 25 years.
+At Hendershot, Cowart & Hisey, P.C., our Houston-based law firm has represented businesses for more than 25 years.
 We help businesses create policies to prevent and respond to accidents.
 When an incident happens on a work site, clients call us for immediate advice on how to respond to both the emergency and any dealings with the Occupational Safety and Health Administration (OSHA).
 We serve clients in Houston and throughout Texas.

 Preparing an Emergency Action Plan